-If a dog persistently causes a nuisance the owner could be liable for a fine of up to $650.
+If a dog persistently causes a nuisance the owner may be liable for a fine of up to $636.

 If a dog doesn’t stop barkingBefore the problem gets out of hand, we suggest you talk to the dog’s owner to attempt to find out why the dog is barking.
 In many instances, the dog’s owner is not aware that the dog’s barking is causing a nuisance, and they may be able to take steps to stop it.
 You can find more information in our owners of noisy dogs page.